SCQF level 10

 The overall aim of this module is to allow students access to current research in the area of behavioural neuroscience.
 Possible topics include motivation, learning and attention.
 Past themes explored in the module include: the relationship between 'normal' learning and addiction; the transition from goal-directed action to stimulus-response habit; the neural basis of compulsive gambling; the efficacy of biological treatments of addiction; and the behavioural and neural effects of MDMA ('ecstasy').
 Results from both human and animal research will be considered in parallel, with examples of papers ranging from molecular neuroscience to neuropsychology.
 The format of the module will include lectures (which are designed to provide the students with the background necessary to read research articles); guided seminars and student presentations summarising research articles.
 In order to maximise the benefits of the students' presentations, each student will meet with the lecturer at least twice to discuss the topic and content of their talk.

-Pre-requisite(s): Module prerequisites may be waived for students with entry into honours psychology.
-Before taking this module you must pass PS2002
+Pre-requisite(s): Before taking this module you must pass PS2002.
+Module prerequisites may be waived for students with entry into Honours Psychology

 Weekly contact: 2-hour seminars plus office hour.